FrancisCrickInstitute/Chromosome_modelling/README.md

 ### Output & visualization

 The main output of code are PDB files from specific timepoints with coordinates of reconstructed chromosomes.
 These can be visalized using Chimera, VMD or PyMOL.
-There are additional output files to monitor further events in the simulations (**Documentation**) you can opt for.

 ### Documentation – parameters